Introduction

 Can I host dynamic content or is it only for static files?

-- Build dynamic applications that run on all your CDN nodes
+- Edge functions: Deploy HTTP handlers that run on all CDN nodes (similar to Cloudflare Workers)